Huawei has officially unveiled its HarmonyOS operating system

 “HarmonyOS is completely different from Android and iOS.
 It is a microkernel-based, distributed OS that delivers a smooth experience across all scenarios.
 It has trustworthy and secure architecture, and it supports seamless collaboration across devices.
 You can develop your apps once, then flexibly deploy them across a range of different devices”, he explained.

-Over 100 Huawei devices will be eligible for the update to HarmonyOS 2 in China.
-This includes the Mate 40 series, the Mate 30 series, the P40 series, the Mate X2, the Nova 8 series and the MatePad Pro series.
+Over 100 Huawei devices run HarmonyOS 2 in China including the Mate 40 series, the Mate 30 series, the P40 series, the P50 series, the Mate X2 and Xs 2, the Nova 8 series and the MatePad Pro series.

-There’s no word on when or on what devices HarmonyOS will be available in the UK just yet.
+There’s no word on when or on what devices HarmonyOS will be available in the UK just yet, but given Huawei’s focus on a China-only rollout for now, it’s safe to assume any potential worldwide rollout is quite some time away.